Tax Strategies for Businesses – Actions Prior to Midnight Wednesday June 30.

 - Ensure any shareholder loan repayments required under loan agreements are made.

-- Reviewing your debtors and writing off any unrecoverable debts.
+- Reviewing your debtors and write off any unrecoverable debts.

-- Review asset register and stock and consider:
+- Review your asset register and stock and consider:

 - scrapping obsolete or badly damaged stock and assets